Shubh9414/BTL1-Preparation/DAY4-Phishing_Analysis.md

 Completed three separate labs focused on artifact collection and analysis:

 1. **Email Artifacts Lab**
-   - Used tools to extract and interpret email headers and metadata
+   - Used Sublime to extract artifacts manually
-   - Correlated suspicious indicators across different fields
+   - Two mails were used to look for artifacts

-2. **Web Artifacts Lab**
+2. **Investigating an Attachment Lab**
-   - Analyzed browser traces and captured cached data
+   - Analyzed File for details
-   - Practiced identifying browsing patterns and correlating with malicious behavior
+   - used developer tool to look for network flow
+   - extracted its hash to check for reputaion
+   - based on all this it was successfully identified as Credential Harvester spoofing as Microsoft

 Each lab used different tools tailored to that artifact type, reinforcing how various artifacts serve specific investigative purposes.